ruihildt/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM (document Object Model) is an API that reprensents the document painted by the browser with a tree-like representation of all elements.

 2. What is an event?

+An event is represented by an object and notifies something has happened (for example: the mouse move, connection is lost, a key is pressed, another, an element is getting dragged, etc.).

 3. What is an event listener?

+An event listener is a method that wait for an event to be triggered.
+Linked functions will then run when the event happens.

 4. Why would we convert a NodeList into an Array?

+Not all methods available for Array are available for NodeList, because a NodeList isn't an array, but only an array-like object.
+For example, .map and .filter methods are not available for NodeList.

 5. What is a component?

+A component is an independent piece of code (in this context, containing js, html and css) that we can modify and reuse independently from other part of the code.
+The component will then be able to modify and/or create multiple elements at once.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product